eProsima/Fast-DDS-docs/docs/use-cases.rst

-*Server* association can be seen as another isolation mechanism besides :ref:`domains <listening_locators>` and :ref:`partitions <partitions>`. *Clients* that do not share a *server* cannot see each other and belong to isolated networks.
+*Server* association can be seen as another isolation mechanism besides :ref:`domains <listening_locators>` and :ref:`partitions <partitions>`. *Clients* that do not share a *server* cannot see each other and belong to isolated server networks.
 In order to connect server isolated networks we can:

     1. Connect each *client* to both *servers*.
     2. Connect one *server* to the other.
-    3. Create a new *server* linked to the *servers* the clients are connected to.
+    3. Create a new *server* linked to the *servers* to which the clients are connected.

 Options 1 and 2 can only be implemented by modifying attributes or XML configuration files beforehand.
 In this regard they match the domain and partition strategy.
 Option 3 can be implemented at runtime, that is, when the isolated